ros2/rmw_connextdds/README.md

 - `rmw_connextddsmicro`

 Package `rmw_connextdds` is meant as a replacement for [`rmw_connext_cpp`](https://github.com/ros2/rmw_connext).

-The new implementation resolves performance issues present in the old one, and it improves interoperability with DDS applications by avoiding mangling the names of data type members.
+This new implementation resolves performance issues present in the old one, and it improves out-of-the-box interoperability with DDS applications.

-*The repository is still undergoing stabilization, with some features still in active development.
+*The repository is undergoing stabilization, with some features still in active development.
 Please consider reporting any [issue](https://github.com/rticommunity/rmw_connextdds/issues) that you may experience, while monitoring the repository for frequent updates.*